geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 **Geohot** [00:12:40]
 You definitely don't want to do device const.
-What you might want to do potentially is create a UOP that just like injects device.
+What you might want to do potentially is create a UOp that just like injects device.

 **Qazalin** [00:12:53]
 And parent it.